shreeeyash/GenerativeModels/Variational Autoencoder/README.md

  These random epsilon's are multiplied with variance followed by addition with mean, so here we get a new random variable sampled from predicted distribution(q(z|x)) with sampling procedure kept out of network.
 So hence we may overcome the problem of backpropagation through sampling method.

  ## Observations and Results
- Following results were obtained after 10 epochs of training using deep convolutional neural network.
+ Following results were obtained after 10 epochs of training using deep convolutional neural network.</br>
 **(1)** Using Mean Squared loss and using sum of loss over mini batches.
 Note that here MSE is reconstruction error and KL-divergence error is not in-range (magnitude wise) with reconstruction loss.</br>
 ![](https://github.com/Shreeyash-iitr/GenerativeModels/blob/master/Variational%20Autoencoder/results/MSEloss_torch_sum.gif)</br></br>
 **(2)** Using Mean Squared loss and using mean of loss over mini batches.
 Note that here MSE is reconstruction error and KL-divergence error is in-range (magnitude wise) with reconstruction loss.</br>